-- Who are your trying to attract?
+- Who are you trying to attract?
 What is the target audience?
-The answer to this can drastically better the outcome of the shot(s).
+The answer to this can drastically improve the outcome of the shot(s).

 - What emotions are you trying to evoke?
 Maybe it’s the beauty of a place or the smiling face of a satisfied guest.